Project Staff

 Former Staff

-Gabriella Lieberman is a senior at Brandeis University, graduating in December 2022 with a major in Politics and a minor in Islamic and Middle Eastern Studies.
-She joined the Western Jihadism Project staff as a research assistant in the spring of 2021 because of her interest in counterterrorism policy.
+Gabriella Lieberman is a senior at Brandeis University, graduating in December 2022 with a major in politics and a minor in Islamic and Middle Eastern studies.
+She joined the Western Jihadism Project staff as a research assistant in spring 2021 because of her interest in counterterrorism policy.
 Inspired by her time at the lab, Gabriella studied abroad in Copenhagen, Denmark, focusing on counterterrorism from a European perspective.
 Outside the lab, Gabriella is a Segal fellow, serves on the VoteDeis campus coalition, and works as an English tutor.

 Katie Hankin